- Some Windows 10 users reported receiving error code 66a when shutting down or booting the OS.

-This error message appear during several instances such as during Windows shutdown/startup, or while .NET framework is running.
+This error message appears during several instances, such as during Windows shutdown/startup, or while the .NET framework is running.

-How can I fix Windows Update error code 66a?
+How do I fix the Windows Update error code 66a?

 - Run SFC scan